Social Investment Fund FAQs

 The pathways will open at separate times and have a different focus.
 Organisations that provide social services may be suited to one or more of the pathways.

-The New Investment pathway is open for Round One from 25 August.
+The New Investment pathway is open for Round Two from 9 February 2026.

-Further information on the other two pathways will be provided in early 2026
+Further information on the other two pathway will be provided in early 2026.

 What is the evaluation approach?